-To ensure academic success and troubleshoot problems early enough to address issues related to retention, students are required to meet with their advisors at least once each semester to make certain that they are on track for graduation and provide the strengths and weaknesses of the academic advising experience.
+To ensure academic success and troubleshoot problems early enough to address issues related to retention, students are required to meet with their advisors at least once or twice each semester to make certain that they are on track for graduation and provide the strengths and weaknesses of the academic advising experience.
 Advisors are to maintain an accurate record for each session to document the accountability between the student and advisor.
+The student and adviser must sign the form that specifies actions taken, follow-up needed, and responsibilities of each party prior to the next meeting.